A Bayesian constitutive model selection framework for biaxial mechanical testing of planar soft tissues: application to porcine aortic valves: Discussion

 In addition, PCA was used to reduce the dimensions of the dataset and thereby establishing a computationally useful statistical model.
 Since the PCA modes are orthogonal, the amplitudes of the PCA modes are independent, by construction.
 Thus, PCA reduces the problem to constructing distributions of several scalar variables.
 In this work, each modal amplitude was assumed to have a normal distribution.
 However, this assumption can be relaxed if the hypothesis of normality can be rejected with sufficient number of samples.

 Once the statistical model is established, the proposed framework is straightforward to implement, and the Monte Carlo integration scheme is trivial to parallelize.
 The results converged for all Monte Carlo simulations, with typical computational times of 30 minutes with a 16-core CPU.
 Thus, the framework is computationally feasible while providing descriptive statistical insight.
+The fact that the framework was able to distinguish between similar models (all of them dependent on $I_1$ and $I_4$ with exponential terms) and pick up the differences between leaflet types, also observed in the PCA, is remarkable and substantiates its reliability.

+Lastly, the Bayesian framework offers some practical advantages compared to the classical parameter-fitting approach.
+While in-general having a higher number of parameters gives a model an advantage in fitting the data better, this advantage is naturally taken into account in the Bayesian setting wherein models with more parameters are penalized \cite{doi:10.1142/S0218202513500103}.
+Moreover, finding a unique global minima in parameter-fitting can be challenging for problems with either insufficient data to differentiate the parameters or with highly (or perfectly) correlated parameters \cite{bioengineering6040100,aggarwal-exponential}.
+The proposed framework circumvents these issues by integrating over the parameter space (see SI for a simple demonstration of these features).
+Nevertheless, finding a suitable model is a multi-faceted problem, and if the uniqueness of parameters is of interest, that aspect could be accounted for in choosing a model.